Abu Yousuf Mohammad Mahfuzur Rahman: Assassination of Ziaur Rahman

-In Bangladesh: A legacy of Blood, Anthony Mascarenhas outlies Mahfuzur's role in the assassination of president Ziaur Rahman.
+In Bangladesh: A Legacy of Blood, Anthony Mascarenhas outlines Mahfuzur's role in the assassination of President Ziaur Rahman.
 On 25 May 1981, one of the key plotters, Lt.
 Colonel Matiur Rahman, was visiting Dhaka, where he met his friend Mahfuzur.
-At the time, Mahfuzur was the Personal Staff Officer (secretary) of Zia.
-Mahfuzur informed Matiur about Zia's plans to transfer Major General Abul Manzoor from Chittagong to Dhaka, a decision which would also affect Matiur, who was angered by this news.
+At the time, Mahfuzur was the personal staff officer (secretary) of Zia.
+Mahfuzur informed Matiur about Zia's plans to transfer Major General Abul Manzoor from Chittagong to Dhaka, a decision that would also affect Matiur, who was angered by this news.
 According to evidence presented at the trial, Matiur and Mahfuzur discussed plans to assassinate Zia.

 On 29 May, Mafuzur withdrew the two armed police officers, who were meant to guard Zia's suit at the Circuit House in Chittagong.
 Furthermore, he provided a copy of the accommodation arrangements for the president to the conspirators, through Major Mujibur Rahman.

 When the conspirators attacked the Circuit House during the early hours of 30 May, Mahfuzur was present in the building.
 During the attack, he remained in his room and only came out after the attackers left.
 During the subsequent investigation, Mahfazur claimed to have been fired upon by an armed man in uniform.
 There were bullet holes on the wall of his room, which he used to support his story.
 However, investigators concluded that these bullet holes were made by Mahfuzur himself.

-He was arrested on 4 June 1981 and released on 17 June, due to a lack of evidence against him.
+He was arrested on 4 June 1981 and released on 17 June due to a lack of evidence against him.
 However, he was arrested again on 4 July and taken to Chittagong cantonment and tortured.
-During his imprisonment, he was allegedly forced to sign a confessional statement.
-From prison, he wrote several letters, where he claimed to be innocent.
+During his imprisonment, he was allegedly forced to sign a confession.
+From prison, he wrote several letters in which he claimed to be innocent.